muilpp/MM-concert-calendar/README.md

 ![alt text](https://github.com/muilpp/MM-concert-calendar/blob/master/mm%20concerts%20calendar.png?raw=true)

+# Features
+Don't miss any concert of the bands you love the most, ever again!
+This module shows the concerts of the bands you listen to in your favourite App in your MM.
+They are sorted by date and you'll see the name of the band and city they play in.
+It supports pagination in case the list is too long so it will show a page the amount of time you configure (20 seconds by default) and change to the next one after.

 # Future State of Affairs
 The installation and configuration of this module is, currently, quite tedious.
 Ideally in the near future it will be simplified quite a lot, via Docker maybe?
 For now, you'll probably need some IT skills to succeed.
 Anyway, feel free to contribute in the process.